Earl Grey Tea Cupcakes

 1 cup confectioners' sugar

 1. Preheat the oven to 350 degrees.
-In a small saucepan, warm the milk on low heat (careful not to scald it!).
-Add the Earl Grey tea leaves and turn the heat off.
+In a small saucepan, warm the milk on medium heat until it starts to steam (careful not to scald it!).
+Add the Earl Grey tea and turn the heat off.
 Let the tea steep for at least 15 minutes.
 The more saturated the milk, the stronger the Earl Grey flavor is in your cupcakes.

 4. Strain your steeped milk into a large liquid measuring cup or small bowl with a spout.

-5. Alternate the dry ingredients with the tea infused milk until the batter is completely mixed and smooth.
+5. Alternate the flour mixture with the tea infused milk until the batter is completely mixed and smooth.
 Divide the batter into a lined muffin tin.
 Bake for 15 minutes or until a toothpick comes out of the cupcake clean.

-7. Spoon about a teaspoon of the glaze onto the cooled cupcake and garnish with a few lavender buds.
+Remove the cupcake liner and carefully drop the cake into the tea cup.
+Spoon the glaze onto the cooled cupcake and garnish with a few lavender buds.